samie/bluemix-mqtt-dashboard/README.md

 # Vaadin MQTT Dashboard sample for Bluemix

-There are several dashboard gauge available
+There are several dashboard displays available
  * round gauge with text value
- * vertical bar gauge
+ * vertical bar display
  * sparkline for history data
  * polar display for directional data
  * list display for text messages